nvdla/doc/doc/vp_fpga.rst

 AFI *agfi-09c2a21805a8b9257* is necessary for MSI-X interrupts issue.

-You can generate your own AWS FPGA Image (AFI) by `Generating the AFI on AWS FPGA AMI`_ Or can use NVIDIA Sample AFI (refer to `VP AWS FPGA README`_) if just want to run tests on AWS FPGA platform.
+You can generate your own AWS FPGA Image (AFI) by `4.
+Generating the AFI on AWS FPGA AMI`_ Or can use NVIDIA Sample AFI (refer to `VP AWS FPGA README`_) if just want to run tests on AWS FPGA platform.

 .. _`VP AWS FPGA README`: https://github.com/nvdla/vp_awsfpga/blob/master/README.md